 The two simple examples given above clarify the concept.

 Credit Spread’s Relation To Credit Risk

-This has been a guide to what is Credit Spread and its meaning?
-Here we discuss the formula to calculate credit spread, factors that affect this spread and also its relation with the credit risk.
+This has been a guide to what is Credit Spread.
+We explain its differences with debit spread along with formula, examples & interest rate changes.
 You may also take a look at the following articles –